AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## Boundaries and limits

-Review the following boundaries and limits to ensure that [!DNL Live Search] and [!DNL Catalog Service] meets the needs of your business.
+Review the following boundaries and limits to ensure that [!DNL Live Search] and [!DNL Catalog Service] meet the needs of your business.

 ### General